 Willamette River Basin.
-The Corps owns and operates 13 dams (eight of which include a power purpose) in the Willamette River Basin (the "Willamette Project") for the primary purpose of flood risk reduction, and also for power, recreation, and water supply purposes.
+The Corps owns and operates 13 dams in the Willamette River Basin (the "Willamette Project") for the purposes of flood risk reduction, hydropower (at eight dams), recreation, and water supply.
 The Willamette Project is included in the Federal System.
 Bonneville markets the power from the Willamette Project and funds the Corps for the power purpose share of both capital and operations and maintenance costs at the facilities of the Willamette Project.
 Bonneville estimates that approximately 197 megawatts of power are produced by the Willamette Project under average water conditions.
-In December 2020, Congress directed the Corps to study de-authorization of the power purpose at three Willamette dams (Big Cliff, Cougar, and Detroit).
-The Corps has until December 2022 to complete the study.
-Congressional de-authorization of one or more of these dams would not be automatic once the study is complete, regardless of its findings.
-If a decision were made to seek de-authorization.
-If Congress were to enact legislation to de-authorize the power purpose, Bonneville estimates that power that could be produced by the Willamette Project under average water conditions could decline as much as 42 percent.
+In December 2020, Congress directed the Corps to study deauthorization of the power purpose at three Willamette dams (Big Cliff, Cougar, and Detroit).
+In May 2022, Congress directed the Corps to complete a disposition study of the power purpose at the Willamette Project no later than December 2023.
+If a decision were made to seek de-authorization of the power purpose at any of the Willamette Project dams, Congress would need to pass legislation authorizing such action.
 It is unknown at this time whether Bonneville would be relieved of the commitment to fund future costs related to de-authorized dams or if such reduction in power production would require Bonneville to acquire additional resources to meet its future load obligations.

 Willamette River Basin Flood Control Project Biological Opinion.
-NOAA Fisheries issued its Willamette River Basin Flood Control Project Biological Opinion (the "Willamette BiOp") in 2008.
-The Willamette BiOp evaluated the impact of ongoing operations of the Willamette Project on fish species that are listed under the ESA as threatened or endangered, and concluded that certain species were in jeopardy and their critical habitat was likely to be adversely modified or destroyed.
-The Willamette BiOp was also adopted in a separate biological opinion by the Fish and Wildlife Service.
+NOAA Fisheries issued its Willamette River Basin Flood Control Project Biological Opinion (the "2008 Willamette BiOp") in 2008.
+The 2008 Willamette BiOp evaluated the impact of ongoing operations of the Willamette Project on fish species that are listed under the ESA as threatened or endangered, and concluded that certain species were in jeopardy and their critical habitat was likely to be adversely modified or destroyed.
+The 2008 Willamette BiOp was also adopted in a separate biological opinion by the Fish and Wildlife Service.

-To fulfill the requirements of the Willamette BiOp related to downstream passage and water temperature control, the Corps first instituted a variety of operational changes and, after securing funding, modified or constructed a host of facilities.
-The Corps also carried out a multi-year, multi-level study process, known as the Configuration and Operation Plan or "COP" to evaluate a range of potentially beneficial actions for listed fish species at Willamette dams and reservoirs, including for long-term downstream passage and temperature control.
-The results of the COP provided a plan of action for potential downstream fish passage facilities at Cougar and Detroit dams (and temperature control at Detroit dam), but those potential measures are currently undergoing environmental review under NEPA.
+To fulfill the requirements of the 2008 Willamette BiOp related to downstream passage and water temperature control, the Corps first instituted a variety of operational changes and, after securing funding, modified or constructed a host of facilities.
+The Corps also carried out a multi-year, multi-level study process, known as the Configuration and Operation Plan or "COP," to evaluate a range of potentially beneficial actions for listed fish species at Willamette dams and reservoirs, including for long-term downstream passage and temperature control.
+The results of the COP provided a plan of action for potential downstream fish passage facilities at Cougar and Detroit dams (and temperature control at Detroit dam).
+These facilities were not constructed at that time.